jwstegemann/fritz2-docs/GettingStarted.md

       * resources
         * index.html

 The `index.html`is just a normal web-page.
-Be sure to include the resulting script-file from your Kotlin/JS-build and mark an element of your choice with an id to later mount your fritz2-components to:
+Be sure to include the resulting script-file from your Kotlin/JS-build .
+You can mark an element of your choice with an id to later mount your fritz2-components to it:

 ```html
 <html>